franzprante/reprod-fin-copied/content/post/2017-01-23-january-17-tips-and-tricks.md

 ---
 by Sean Lopp

 This month's collection of Tips and Tricks comes from an excellent talk given at the 2017 RStudio::Conf in Orlando by RStudio Software Engineer Kevin Ushey.
 The slides from his talk are embedded below and cover features from autocompletion to R Markdown shortcuts.
-Clicking on the presentation will change slides.
+Use the left and right arrow keys to change slides.

 Enjoy!